kaerer/Yii-SocialShell/README.md

-#Yii-SocialShell
+#Yii-SocialShell - outdated...

-##Yii module for Social Platforms such as; Facebook, Twitter, Instagram
+##Yii 1.0 module for Social Platforms such as; Facebook, Twitter, Instagram

 **[Kurulum && Setup]**